SwiftGen/SwiftGen/Documentation/README.md

 SwiftGen uses parsers to parse different type of input files, like asset catalogs, strings files, font files, etc.

-You can find the documentation for each parser in [Documentation/Parsers/](Parsers/), each describing the type of input file the parser supports, as well as the default filter it uses and potential options that can be configured for that parser.
+You can find the documentation for each parser in [Documentation/Parsers/](Parsers/), each describing the type of input file the parser supports, as well as the default file name filter it uses, and potential options that can be configured for that parser.

 ## [Templates Documentation](templates/)